 The center of this rich network is John M. Olin Library, a 197,000-square-foot research library housing humanities, social sciences, engineering, and special collections; a technology center (the Arc); a dual-purpose café and extended-hours study space; reading rooms; lounges; and small-group studies.
 The other libraries house collections serving specific departments or schools.
 See the Library Guide for more information.

 The vision for the libraries is now captured by three words: Curation, Collaboration and Community.
-Curation—organizing and maintaining collections– is at the heart of our bibliographic traditions.
+Curation—organizing and maintaining collections—is at the heart of our bibliographic traditions.
 Collaboration speaks to our desire to partner and engage in the dynamic academic environment.
 By including Community, we focus our attention on both the work environment, our library community and beyond.

 The Strategic Plan is the management framework we use to propel our vision into action.
 It’s our way of making sure that we focus on the most important priorities, and stay efficient, agile and responsive in a rapidly changing academic environment.
-It is also valuable because it makes us look at the results, by tracking our performance with key indicators, or measures.

-An overview of each of the objectives, and indicators of our progress can be found in our Guide to the Washington University Libraries Strategic Plan.
+An overview of each of the objectives can be found in the Washington University Libraries 2017 Strategic Plan.
 For other questions or concerns, please contact: Carol Mollman, Assessment Coordinator and Chair of the Strategic Plan Committee at email@example.com.